maxmrzk/ds-bike-station/Readme.md

 pip install pandas
 pip install geopy
 ```
-Also install all packages which are defined in the import statements:
-pandas, Enum, folium, geodesic, requests, QWebEngineView, PyQt5.QtCore, PyQt5.Widgets

-For detailed version requirements check requirements.txt
 ## Usage

-Start the project by running the main function in pyqtapp.py line 269.
-This start the applications home page.

 There are a total of 4 views:
 Home Page - Navigate to any desired functional view
 View 1 - Solves Task 1